“Deep-Down Irishness” (NPR 1989)

 English eccentricity, tradition, esthetics, mathematics, and a bit of obsessive-compulsiveness combine in the English art of changeringing or bellringing.
 I traveled to County Somerset in the heart of King Arthur country to get the lowdown and had a blast.

-Tags: , , , , , ,
+Posted in Arts, Music, Travel outside the USA Tags: , , , , , ,

-Traditional Spiritual Music of Hawaii (Radio Smithsonian)
+The Spiritual Music of Hawaii

-Posted in Americana, History, Music, Spirituality
+Posted in Americana, Arts, History, Immigrants and Ethnic Life, Music, Religion, Spirituality